Signs Your Dog Is Dying

 Life Quality

-Framework of The Five Freedoms associated with quality of life may be helpful in assessing overall welfare:17
+The framework of The Five Freedoms associated with quality of life may be helpful in assessing overall welfare.
+In this framework, you ask yourself if your dog is “free from” certain things.
+In this framework, we are looking for:17

 • Freedom from hunger and thirst